umbraco/UmbracoDocs/Extending/Packages/Uploading-to-Our/index.md

 ### Creating your package

 Before you can upload your package, you first have to create your package.
-Read over the [Creating a Package](../Creating-a-Package/).
+Read over the [Creating a Package](../Creating-a-Package/) article.

 ### Uploading the package to Our